 I can apply this same scenario to the grocery store, parks, going to events with friends and much more.
-I remember one time I went to an outdoor festival for kids and I was without child that day but I thought it would be fun to go and do some photography.
-Only after a few short minutes of being there I was overwhelmed with emotion of self-pity and anxiety.
+I remember one time I went to an outdoor festival for kids and I was without a child that day, but I thought it would be fun to go and do some photography.
+Only after a few short minutes of being there, I was overwhelmed with the emotion of self-pity and anxiety.
 All I could see were happy kids with their parents having a grand time.
-As I high-tailed it out of there I was nearly in tears.
+As I high-tailed it out of there, I was nearly in tears.

 Here are few tips that I have used to get me through some of these crazy times:

-- Change your focus, I realize that when I get like this I am focusing on what I want.
-Find something else to focus on – go help out a complete stranger.
+- Change your focus, I realize that when I get like this, I am focusing on what I want.
+Find something else to focus on, help as helping out a complete stranger.

 - If at church I simply close my eyes and listen to the worship and teaching.
 Sometimes you learn more that way, just don’t fall asleep.